Samuelk-Chase/CS3450-Software-Engineering/Final Project Report /LowLevelFinalDraft.md

 The backend for "The Last Game" is implemented in Go and uses the `chi` router for routing.
 It provides RESTful endpoints for managing game features such as user authentication, character management, story generation, and more.
 Middleware is used to handle authentication and other cross-cutting concerns.
 The backend interacts with a database (e.g., Supabase) for persistent storage and external services like open-ai api for AI-driven features.

-We first will go over the main design then explain some of the differences between our original design and this design.
+We will first go over the main design, then explain some of the differences between our original design and this design.

 ---